Kabul airport videos raise troubling question: Why did US crew take off with men clinging to plane?

 A head count shows that there were about a dozen persons on the starboard (right) side of the C-17.
 I was wondering about the port side where, certainly, there should be a similar number who would have managed to clamber up.
 While it was the fourth video clip that was most widely shared, research revealed a video clip showing the other side, showing people similarly bunched up for the tragic ride.

-The proof of the helicopters being used like brooms to sweep the runaway of people is seen in this clip, one Blackhawk following the other, with the C-17 coming up behind.
+The proof of the helicopters being used like brooms to sweep the runaway of people is seen in the following two clips, one Blackhawk following the other, with the C-17 coming up behind.

+As the airplane passes the camera, in the second clip, you can see the dozen people riding the “wheel arch” on the port (left) side.
+Here too, some of the riders are seen waving to the crowd and there is

 As the airplane passes the camera, you can see the dozen people riding the “wheel arch” on the port (left) side.
 Here too, some of the riders are seen waving to the crowd and there is cheering from the ground.